FunbiOyede/inii/README.md

 ## Tech Stack

 INII is a JavaScript-based application.
-It is built with popular JS library React.Here's the of technologies used.
+It is built with popular JS library React.Here's the list of technologies used.

 - [React](https://reactjs.org/)
 - [Material UI](https://material-ui.com/)